Coleridge-Initiative/big-data-and-social-science/docs/12-ChapterPrivacy.md

-The excitement about how big data can change the social science research paradigm should be tempered by a recognition that existing ways of protecting confidentiality are no longer viable [@karr2014analytical].
+The excitement about how big data can change the social science research paradigm should be tempered by a recognition that existing ways of protecting privacy confidentiality are no longer viable [@karr2014analytical].
 There is a great deal of research that can be used to inform the development of such a structure, but it has been siloed into disconnected research areas, such as statistics, cybersecurity, and